stevewpalmer/jcom/calclib/calculate.md

 C3:=C1+C2
 ```
 The resulting graph will have edges leading from C2 to C1 and from C3 to
 both C1 and C3.
-Now cell A2 is a dependee of not just C1 but of C2 and C3
+Now cell A2 is a precedent of not just C1 but of C2 and C3
 and thus all three cells will need to be recalculated if A2 changes.
 A
 key aspect of the graph is that the order of calculation matters.
 Cell C1
 needs to be calculated first, followed by C2 and then C3 in that order.